 The current assets and liabilities concern the assets and liabilities Brederode believes to be collected, utilised or paid in the course of a normal cycle.
 This period can extend up to 12 months following the closure of the fiscal year.
 All other assets are non-current.

-Conversion of transactions and balances in foreign currencies
+Conversion of transactions and balances in foreign currencies a.
+Transactions in foreign currencies b.
+Conversion of accounts in foreign currency

 The individual financial statements were prepared in euro, Brederode's functional currency.